Total lunar eclipse: How to watch the 'Super Blood Moon' | DW | 26.05.2021

 But those unable to see the event because of their location or cloudy skies can view it online.

 The Griffith Observatory in Los Angeles will stream the event beginning at 0845 UTC (1:45 a.m.
-PT).
+Pacific Time).

-And the Astronomical Society of South Australia will stream live on Facebook and YouTube also starting at 0930 UTC (7 p.m.
-ACST).
+And the Astronomical Society of South Australia will stream live on Facebook and YouTube, also starting at 0930 UTC (7 p.m.
+Australian Central Standard Time).

-The eclipse on Wednesday is not only the first total lunar eclipse in more than two years but will be occurring during a "super moon," when the moon is just 360,000 kilometers (225,000 miles) from Earth.
+The eclipse on Wednesday is not only the first total lunar eclipse in more than two years, but will also be occurring during a "super moon," when the moon is just 360,000 kilometers (225,000 miles) from Earth.

 Astronomers say it will thus appear about 7% larger than normal and 15% brighter than usual.